Everything You Need To Know About Product Roadmaps

 Once you have everything set up, it’s time to get to work based on the Hypothesize and Research steps mentioned above.
 Collect lots of ideas from stakeholders, data analysis, customer research, etc., and start running them through the ICE framework.
 Use back-of-the-envelope estimations to calculate the impact an initiative could have, and prioritize accordingly.

 The Now, Next & Later Framework

-Instead of having a rigid timeline with fixed dates, a better way to set timeframes in the product roadmap is to use the Now, Next, Later framework.
-According to former SVP of Product at Foursquare, Noah Weiss, this methodology provided the company a simple way to prioritize work without the drudgery.
+Instead of having a rigid timeline with fixed dates, a better way to set timeframes in the product roadmap is to use the Now, Next, and Later framework.
+According to the former SVP of Product at Foursquare, Noah Weiss, this methodology provided the company with a simple way to prioritize work without drudgery.

-Now is the most obvious category, and includes what the team is working on at the moment.
-Next is where a list of initiatives, themes, or features that have been well-researched are included.
-Later is the category where all long-term plans are set, but that might change in the future.
+The Now is the most obvious category, and includes what the team is working on at the moment.
+The Next category is where a list of initiatives, themes, or features that have been well-researched are included.
+The Later is the category where all long-term plans are set, but that might change in the future.

 Here’s how to determine what goes into each category.

 - You've done all the research for the team to deliver